-- Overweight and obesity will challenge airports and airlines in the future.
+- Being overweight and obese will challenge airports and airlines in the future.
 In 1995 45% of the US population was overweight. in 2016 it was 73% Almost all countries can record tremendous growth in the number of overweight and obese people.
-A Harvard study suggests that more than 57% of today’s youth will be obese at age 35.
-They will require more space and time in the airports and many of them will have difficulties in fitting into modern economy class seats.
+A Harvard study suggests that over 57% of today’s youth will be obese at age 35.
+They will require more space and time in the airports and many of them will have difficulties fitting into modern economy-class seats.
 Dissatisfaction, complaints, negative press coverage and political pressure will be inevitable.

 This article covers the three cultural issues in more detail and provides recommendations for what has to be done.

 The full and complete document is only available to Gugin’s clients

 Please login with your Client ID and password

 Gugin has the expertise to help your airline or airport develop a winning culture.

 Learn more about how Gugin helps Airlines and Airports creating winning company cultures.

 Book Dr Finn Majlergaard for a speech on how global and regional cultural changes will affect the aviation industry.
 You will also learn how you can turn these changes into new opportunities

 Read how a bad company culture can cost an airline a huge part of its market value and reputation in no time

 - We align your corporate culture with your strategy.